mt7180/prefect-pulumi-data-orchestration/README.md

 This overview is an adaption of the [official diagram] by Prefect, which shows the `pull` work-pool based deployment and involves a running worker process.

-When you create the ECS push work pool (you can do this directly in the Prefect Cloud UI, but we will create it with our GitHub Action by PREFECT CLI), you don't have to set any of the job template parameters, as long as you submit them via the job_variables parameter of the flow deployment.
+When you create the ECS push work pool (you can do this directly in the Prefect Cloud UI, but we will create it with our GitHub Action by prefect cli), you don't have to set any of the job template parameters, as long as you submit them via the job_variables parameter of the flow deployment.
 The deployment-specific job variables always overwrite the work pool job template values.
 On the other hand, if you want to (and if they do not change), you can pre-populate the work pool job template with your infrastructure specific information, then you don't have to feed in the information with each deployment.
 But since we use Pulumi to set-up our infrastructure, we won't have this information in advance, we will submit them via the job variables in the deployment step of the GitHub Action (gh_action_init_dataflow.yml).

 >**_ADVANCED:_** If you are already familiar with the [AWS Task Definition], you might have noticed, that not all parameters of the Task Definition Template are available in the base job template of the Prefect ECS (push) work pool.
 It is very easy to [adjust the job template], if you need to set a specific task definition parameter, the linked video shows how to do this in the Prefect Cloud UI.
 In short: put the desired parameter to the underlying work pool json definition (advanced tab of the work pool configuration), to ingest the needed parameters AND assign it also to the desired task definition parameter down at the bottom in the job configuration section (in jinja notation!).
 By the way: the following command will give you the base job template for the ecs:push work pool in the terminal: `prefect work-pool get-default-base-job-template --type ecs:push`